sylus/website/content/page/resume.md

 1. Provide architectural guidance to government departments such as Canadian Revenue Agency and Transport Canada
   - Deployment of Kubernetes as well as platform level components
-  - Deployment of the GCEARB approed Drupal WxT PaaS
+  - Deployment of the GCEARB approved Drupal WxT PaaS
   - Provided guidance and tooling for improved automation through the use of Terraform
 2. Research and development for upcoming clients:
   - Integration with [Orcid API][orcid] into Drupal 8